osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

   information in its cache to successfully receive only container data values.

   Dynamic type of the container may have more than one property (except of isindex, which always serves as a timestamp).
-  Remember that each property is presented as PI point in PI System.
+  Remember that each property is presented as PI point in PI Server.
 Values for every property of the container, specified in its type definition, must be provided to the container values.
 All of these values will be sent to PI Data Archive with the same timestamp.
 If you omit one of the values, you will end up with its default in the Archive.
 For example, if you omit a value to a number property, PI point will receive a value of zero,